Can Basil Grow in Shade? How Much Sun Should My Basil Plant Get Each Day?

 Use basil in salads, on pizza, in sauces, in soups, or as a garnish.
 Basil is one of the main ingredients in pesto sauces.

 Another great use of basil is in flower arrangements!
-Wait until the first few flowers have begun to open on the flower head, then cut the stem and strip off the lower leaves.
-Let the stems rest in water for a couple of hours before putting together your flower arrangement (this is because basil can wilt easily if not hydrated properly).
+Wait until the first few flowers have begun to open on the flower head.
+Then cut the stem and strip off the lower leaves.
+Let the stems rest in water for a couple of hours before putting together your flower arrangement.
+Tthis is because basil can wilt easily if not hydrated properly.
 Use a variety like cinnamon, ‘Purple Ruffles’, or ‘Mrs. Burns’ lemon basil to add lovely scent and color to your table!
 The stems last more than a week in a vase.

 Frequently Asked Questions